NATO Mission Iraq

-- It was established in Baghdad in October 2018 and involves several hundred trainers, advisors and supporting personnel from Allied and partner countries, including Australia, Finland and Sweden.
+- It was established in Baghdad in October 2018 and currently involves several hundred trainers, advisors and supporting personnel from Allied and partner countries, including Australia, Finland and Sweden.

 - NMI coordinates with a wide range of other international stakeholders, including the Global Coalition to Defeat ISIS, the European Union and the United Nations.

-- In February and October 2020, NATO defence ministers reaffirmed their support to Iraq and agreed to expand NMI, as requested by the Iraqi government.
+- In February 2021, NATO defence ministers agreed to expand NMI, as requested by the Iraqi government.

 NMI is designed to help strengthen Iraqi security institutions and forces so that they themselves can prevent the return of ISIS, fight terrorism in all its forms and manifestations, and stabilise their country.

 The mission fully integrates civil and military personnel, and works closely with other international actors on the ground.
 NMI complements a broader international effort to increase the long-term stability of Iraq and the region.
 To achieve this, NMI acts in coordination and cooperation with partners like the Global Coalition to Defeat ISIS, the European Union and the United Nations.
 Furthermore, the mission integrates gender perspectives throughout its activities, with a gender adviser deployed as part of the senior advisory group.

 NATO does not deploy its personnel alongside Iraqi forces during combat operations and it only trains members of the Iraqi security forces under direct and effective control of the government of Iraq.
 Geographically, NATO’s training, advisory and capacity-building activities are focused on the Greater Baghdad area; with the decision taken in February 2021 to expand the mission, activities will include areas beyond Baghdad, as well as more Iraqi security institutions.
 Any troops increases would be based on requirements and consent from the Iraqi authorities and conditions on the ground, troop numbers will increase from roughly 500 troops to approximately 4,000.

 In sum, NATO Mission Iraq: